Ursula Karven: Career

 In 1994 she participated in the television series Elbflorenz, in which she plays the role of Katja Böhling.

 The following year she returned to cinema and was devoted to films such as criminal Impact.
 Later, in 2006, she was the star of the television series M.E.T.R.O. – Ein Team auf Leben und Tod, where she played the role of Katharina Hansen.

 In 2012, at age 47, she posed for the cover of Playboy magazine.

 The following year she starred in the TV movie Nicht mit mir, Liebling.
 In the film, directed by Thomas Nennstiel, the actress plays the role of Nina von der Heyden.

 Personal life

 Ursula Ganzenmüller, later known by the stage name of Ursula Karven, was born in Ulm, Baden-Württemberg, on 17 September 1964.

-Ursula Karven lived with her family for a few years in Florida, United States, and later lived on the island of Majorca, Spain.
+Karven lived with her family for a few years in Florida, United States, and later lived on the island of Majorca, Spain.

 She was married to James Veres and had three sons, Christopher (b.
-1994) Daniel (b.
-1997) and Liam Taj (b.
+1994), Daniel (b.
+1996), and Liam Taj (b.
 2003).